cristianastan2/AOES-CLIM-CLIM670-Intro/_episodes/01-syllabus.md

 ### How will you be graded?

-This course requires students to apply the analysis techniques learned in class on sample datasets to a dataset used in their own research.
 Your grade will consiste of 50% _homework assignments_ and 50% your _final project_ and calculated as follows:

 * Homework Assignments: 50%
-* Final Project: 50% (25% Github repository and website; 25% presentation)
+* Final Project: 50% (25% written paper; 25% presentation)

 #### _Assignments_
-Assignments are provided most weeks that require you to add something to the previous week’s analysis of your dataset.
-It is in your best interest to complete these assignments on time in order to keep up with the class.
-Assignments will be posted to Blackboard and you will be expected to upload your assignment to Blackboard or provide a Github link to your submission.
-Instructions will be provided in class.
+Assignments are provided throughout the course weeks that require you to perform an analyze model experiments as we learn how to do them in class.

 Assignments will be graded as satisfactory (A), not satisfactory (C), or not/minimally attempted (F) promptly after the due date.
 Feedback will be provided via Blackboard or Github Issues.

-If the assignment is graded not satisfactory or not attempted, you may redo the assignment until it is satisfactory until the last day of class (Dec 3).
+If the assignment is graded not satisfactory or not attempted, you may redo the assignment until it is satisfactory until the last day of class (Dec 1).
 You must notify me if you wish me to re-grade a re-submitted assignment.

 #### _Final Project_
-You are also expected to complete a project with website in Github and give a presentation in class of your project.
+You are also expected to complete a project with a written paper and give a presentation in class of your project.
 Project details will be provided in class and posted on Blackboard.

 #### _Exams_
 This class has no exams.